× Home

 HEP is one of 28 National Estuary Programs established by Section 320 of the Clean Water Act and a partner in the Association of National Estuary Programs.

 The Action Agenda presents the shared priorities of the NY-NJ Harbor & Estuary Program (HEP) and the commitment of the program and HEP’s partners to address them.
 It describes our five long-term generational goals, and the specific 17 objectives and the 40 actions that the Program will address to continue progress towards cleaner water, restored fish and wildlife habitat, improved public access, more efficient maritime activities, and robust community engagement.
-The specific Goals, Objectives and Actions were created through a series of discussions and review with HEP’s government, utility, civic and academic partners and the public, including 25 outreach events—large and small—organized by HEP and more than 30 civic partners that launched the creation of the Action Agenda.
 Its findings are supported by HEP’s other core documents, including a State of the Estuary Report, Monitoring Plan, and assessments of funding options and climate vulnerability.
-The end date of the current Action Agenda was extended from 2022 to 2025 to enable additional progress on priorities and align completion with an anticipated Action Agenda revision in 2025.
+The end date of the current Action Agenda was extended from 2022 to 2025.

 HEP Watershed Scope